maddawg9838/ValentineDayGame/README.md

 # Valentine's Day Hangman Game

 ## Overview
 This is a festive take on the classic Hangman game, themed around Valentine's Day.
-Players will guess letters to reveal a loving statement.
+Players will guess letters to reveal a loving statement ("I LOVE YOU").
 The game is designed to be fun and interactive, perfect for celebrating the occasion with friends or loved ones.

 ## Features
 - **Interactive Gameplay**: Players can guess letters to uncover a secret message